username76543/ts_rocket_distances/README.md

 <img width="1300" height="500" alt="times_cd" src="https://github.com/user-attachments/assets/c6467bc8-1817-4196-b88d-87b02515088b" />

 Complexity Analysis:

 The current transform creates log_b(n) points of interest for each kernel, where b is a constant and n is the number of datapoints.
 Set the kernel count to be a constant k and the dimensionality of the dataset to be a constant m and the length of each series to be l.
-Then, the number of distance calculations perform the transform is:
+Then, the number of distance calculations to perform the transform is:

 |distance_calculations| ~= k·n·log_b(n)

-where dist is a distance function with running time proportional to m and l.
+Where the distance calculation running time is proportional to m and l.

 Of course, this is modified by a large constant factor determined by how long the distance calculations take.
 Elastic distances have a runtime on O(m(l)^2) with an unconstrained window.
 I have gotten good results setting the window to be equal to the sqrt(l), which convienently makes them linear with O(ml).